Governance and Engagement

 The ‘Approved Regulator’: The Master of the Faculties is the regulator of the profession of Notaries Public in England & Wales, and the Faculty Office (led by the Registrar) assists the Master in her/his functions.

 The Master meets regularly with the senior staff of the Faculty Office to discuss regulatory matters.
-A note of the decisions taken is published here

 The Master has two Boards which, whilst not having an executive function, nevertheless assist the Master and the Faculty Office in their regulatory role.
 The Boards set and monitor Key Performance Indicators (KPIs) as part of their remit.